-In preparation for the Government's lockdown restrictions changing on 4th July, we are doing what we can to open our facilities safely but want to warn visitors that it is not business as usual.
+Following the Government's changes to lockdown restrictions on 4th July, we are doing what we can to open our facilities safely but want to warn visitors that it is not business as usual.
 Social distancing is still essential and we ask that you act with kindness and consideration to other park visitors, as well as making sure you throw your litter in the bins or take it home if they're full.

 Please see below for the latest changes to our park facilities.